capocasa/audiobar/readme.txt

 Initial beta release

 == Upgrade Notice ==

+= 0.9.3 =
+* Improved handling when there is no MP3 file on the front page to load.
+Upgrade optional.

 = 0.9.2 =
 Fixed losing plugin configuration on deactivation.
 You will need to re-enter your configuration once after this upgrade.